SHA256 Functions Worksheet

 Benefits of sha256

-Hashing the columns that fully describe a tree (such as name
+Hashing the columns that fully describe a tree (such as name, domain, genre, species, variety, arrondissement) has several advantages:

 1. Unique Identifier Creation